jchristianabraham/How-to-Clean-Your-Bike/index.md

   <img src="smallerimages/SprayDown.jpg">
 </p>

 13\.
 Wipe the chain dry with the first microfiber cloth.
-Hold the cloth on the chain and turn the pedals. *CAUTION:* Keep your fingers out of moving components to avoid pinch points.<br/>
+Hold the cloth on the chain and turn the pedals. <span style="color:yellow">CAUTION:</span> Keep your fingers out of moving components to avoid pinch points.<br/>

 <p align="center">
   <img src="smallerimages/WipeChain.JPG">